 If the length of the antennae on a tiny crawling bug is small and has eyes sticking out of its body, then it’s mostly a bed bug and you might have a bad infestation of a bed bug.

 However, if you see a similar bug crawling in your bedroom near your bed and have antennae as long as its body then it is a cockroach infestation and you may have a roach infestation.

 Roaches and bugs bite.
 However, the bite of bed bugs are more notorious for their bites and bite more often than any bug.
 This is because bed bugs are parasites and they feed on your blood to survive.
 Once they are done, their bites become red, itchy, swollen and very painful.

-On the other hand, roaches do not bite much.
+Nevertheless, roaches don’t bite extensively.
 They typically feed on scraps and throw out food, and not on blood.
 But will bite when there is no food available around and the only option is to check whether you are something eatable or not.
-But, if there is a garbage dump around, then they will always go for the dump rather than biting.
+But, if there is a garbage dump around, then they will always go for the dump rather than bite.

 Effect of Bug Bites

 The primary difference between a cockroach bite and a bed bug bite is the effect the bites cause.
 When bed bugs bite, they inject a salivary chemical compound that numbs the bite site, and you don’t feel their bites at all.
 This allows them to feed comfortably without disturbing you.

 But, after some time, your body’s histamine process is triggered, and the bites become red, swollen, and itchy.
 If there is a remarkably extensive bed bug infestation, you may end up with multiple bites overnight.